 14 years ago The Well-Trained Mind appeared in the local bookstore.
-I devoured it and started teaching my 4 year old to read.
+I devoured it and started teaching my 4-year-old to read.
 Thus began my homeschool journey and in that time I’ve learned many homeschool lessons.

-Fast forward 14 wonderful years.
-My oldest is now 18 and attending a local college.
+Now, my oldest is 18 and attending a local college.
 My youngest is 4 himself and learning to read.

 I’m halfway through my homeschooling years.